hyprwm/hyprland-wiki/pages/Configuring/XWayland.md

 # HiDPI XWayland

-Currently XWayland on HiDPI screens looks pixelated/blurry, due to Xorg's inability to scale.
+Currently, XWayland on HiDPI screens looks pixelated/blurry, due to Xorg's inability to scale.
 There are attempts to add a standard scaling mechanism, such as [MR 733](https://gitlab.freedesktop.org/xorg/xserver/-/merge_requests/733).